 Test-takers complete a total of 170 questions drawn from high school-level knowledge in each area.
-The reading section contains 53 questions pertaining to passages, maps, and graphs.
+The reading section contains 53 questions on passages, maps, and graphs.
 The 36-question math section explores general problem-solving, algebra, statistics, and geometric calculations.
 The 53 science questions cover physiology, anatomy, life and physical sciences, and general scientific reasoning.
-Lastly, the English portion tests the pupil’s understanding of standard language conventions and vocabulary.
+Lastly, the English portion tests understanding of standard language conventions and vocabulary.

-Students can take the TEAS nursing school entrance exam online, at designated testing centers, or through the school where they wish to apply.
+You can take the TEAS nursing school entrance exam online, at designated testing centers, or through the school where you wish to apply.
 The TEAS exam requires a $35-$70 fee.

 Health Education Systems, Inc. Admissions Assessment (HESI A2)